Spring 2026 Humanitarian Training Courses

 • actively pair a current humanitarian response to the principles and origins of humanitarian action.

-• invite guest speakers.
+• learn guest speakers.

 International Disaster Management Will promote understanding of the principal determinants of disaster risk and provide an evidence-based approach to the interdisciplinary and multi-sectoral frameworks required to efficiently and effectively manage international disasters Will cover key concepts in international disaster management policy and practice Will integrate disaster epidemiology, health economics, and public administration into the disaster management mix Will enable students to think critically about the appropriate allocation and management of resources in times of crisis